Komenpurity/PhotoGallery/README.md

 the following Restful APIs.
 NB: Code quality for the backend will not be strictly assessed.

-● api/users
+1. api/users
-○ Each user should have the following fields:
+ Each user should have the following fields:
-■ Name
+- Name
-■ Username
+- Username
-■ Email
+- Email

-● api/albums
+2. api/albums
-- Each album should have the following fields:
+ Each album should have the following fields:
-■ Album id
+- Album id
-■ User id
+- User id
-■ Album title
+- Album title

-● api/photos
+3. api/photos
-○ Each album should have the following fields:
+ Each album should have the following fields:
-■ Album id
+- Album id
-■ Photo title
+- Photo title
-■ Image URL
+- Image URL

-## Technologies Used

-- ReactJs (Frontend)
-- Ruby on Rails (Backend)
-- SQLite Database
-- Bootstrap
-- Firebase for Authentication
-- ESLint

 ## License